 Violet Society Program for MD Students

-As a medical student at NYU School of Medicine, you’re part of a community of talented researchers and physicians with a proud tradition of pioneering innovations in medical therapies that improve the human condition.
+As a medical student at NYU Grossman School of Medicine, you are part of a community of talented researchers and physicians with a proud tradition of pioneering innovations in medical therapies that improve the human condition.
 During your time in medical school, you’re supported by our network of faculty mentors and peers through the Violet Society Program.

-Each of our four Violet Societies is named for past NYU School of Medicine physician luminaries: Walter Reed; Lewis Thomas; May Chinn; and Albert Sabin and Jonas Salk.
+The Violet Society Program is composed of four societies, each named for past NYU Grossman School of Medicine physician luminaries: Walter Reed; Lewis Thomas; May Chinn; and Albert Sabin and Jonas Salk.

 Their contributions to medicine have halted epidemics (Dr. Reed’s discovery that mosquitos transmit yellow fever; Dr. Salk’s and Dr. Sabin’s introduction of the first polio vaccines); forged social progress (as one of the first black female physicians to earn hospital admitting privileges, Dr. Chinn paved the way for more diverse future generations of doctors); and advanced public understanding of the medical sciences (Dr. Thomas’ best-selling books explained the mysteries of biology to ordinary people).

-During orientation week, you are randomly assigned to one of these four societies, each led by a group of three faculty advisors.
-You are then assigned to a smaller group overseen by one of the three faculty advisors within your society.
+During orientation week, you are randomly assigned to one of these four societies and to one of the faculty advisors within the society.
+You are then assigned to a smaller group, called a "family," which is overseen by a fourth-year peer mentor within your society.
 You remain part of this group throughout medical school.

 In the initial weeks of school, you engage in small group meetings with your faculty advisor group to learn about the Violet Societies and meet your classmates.

 You meet one-on-one with your faculty advisor multiple times throughout the year to discuss your medical school progress.
 Advisors coach you throughout your academic career to help improve your performance and host small group meetings with students from each class year to discuss upcoming important milestones.